BayLee001/deplambda/README.md

 These rules are described in more detail in the paper:
 Siva Reddy, Oscar T&auml;ckstr&ouml;m, Michael Collins, Tom Kwiatkowski, Dipanjan Das, Mark Steedman, Mirella Lapata (2016). *Transforming Dependency Structures to Logical Forms for Semantic Parsing*.
 Transactions of the Association for Computational Linguistics, vol 4.

+Note that this repository does not include any software required to apply these rules.

 Content
 -------
 The rules consists of the following files: